daveydee33/indecision-app/react_notes.md

 > The **ternary operator (<expression> ? <if true> : <else>)** is great when we want to do one of two things.
 > The **logical and perator (&&)** is great if only want to do something if an expression is true.  (no else needed)

+# Using let and const instead of var

+* don't use var anymore - use const and let
+* default to using const, use let when we need to.

+Const, you can't change a string.
+If we need a string to change, we can use let.

+Difference is scoping between var and const/let.

+But const, let, and var all have **funtion level scoping**.
+They are the same there. .
+If we define the variable in the function, we can't reference it outside the function.

+But, the difference is in **block level scoping** where a function is defined in a block like an if statement for example.

+with let and const - if they are defined within an if statement for example, they will _not_ be accessible outside like a var would be.